AmmarMakhlouf/TagreeTask/README.md

 5- Now the site is accessable under the link http://127.0.0.1:8080/

-Note you can change 8080 to any other port you choose.
+Note you can change 8080 to any another port you choose.